Play of the Game - Illustration by Jung Park

 I think the best Game Night product right now is Game Night: Free for All.
 This most recent Game Night product scored high on all my criteria and is also just much more readily available than other Game Night products.

-• Accessories include 5 dice for tracking life, 20 punchout counters for strengthening your army, and 15 double-sided tokens to represent artifacts and creatures you summon to join you in battle
+• INCLUDES 45+ ACCESSORIES: This game also comes with 5 dice for tracking life, 5 dice platforms, 20 counters for strengthening an army, 15 2-sided tokens representing artifacts and creatures ready to join the battle, and 5 reference cards

 How I Picked The Best